 The primary teaching approach in this class will be collaborative learning.
 Materials in the course will be presented through discussion, lectures, group work, and media presentations.
 Students will be responsible for all materials presented in class and all outside assignments.
-Assigned readings and topics for the day are outlined in the Schedule and students are expected to come to class prepared to discuss the assignments.
-An absence is not an excuse for not coming to class prepared to be actively involved.
-Missing fifteen percent (15%) or more of the scheduled class sessions is considered excessive absences and will result in the reduction of your final grade by 1 (one) letter grade.
-This policy applies to all classes taught as part of the social work curriculum.
-Exceptions to this policy may be made at the discretion of the instructor.
-(Found in Social Work Handbook p.
-17).
+Assigned readings and topics for the day/week are outlined in the Schedule and students are expected to come to class prepared to discuss the assignments.
+This is a practice course and there are two required class meetings via zoom.
+Each day is worth 75 points, if you miss those you will not be able to pass the course.
+They will not be recorded.